GTRekter/Hori/content/en/control-plane/proxy-injector.md

 ## Linkerd Proxy-Injector

-It's using a mutating webhook to intercept the requests to the kubernetes API when a new pod is created, then check the annotations and if there is `linkerd.io/injected: enabled` then inject a Linkerd proxy and ProxyInit containers.
+The Linkerd Proxy-Injector uses a mutating webhook to intercept requests to the Kubernetes API when a new Pod (or Service) is created.
+If the namespace or Pod is annotated with `linkerd.io/inject: enabled`, the webhook injects the Linkerd proxy and ProxyInit containers into the Pod spec.

 # Prerequisites